 Who should attend?

 Ideal applicants include experienced Directors and Principal Investigators of biological infrastructure projects (such as digital data resources, collections, and field stations or laboratories) that have been established for at least two years.
 Their resource must have direct relevance to the biological research community, and the applicant should be able to express their need and preparedness for training in business planning, marketing, and communication.
 Up to 20 participants will be selected based on these qualities, and to ensure an appropriate mix of project and participant diversity.

 We will be announcing the course fee for our 2015 course soon!

 How to apply:

-We are now accepting applications for a March 24 deadline.
-Please visit the How to Apply page to access the online application form.
-If you have any questions, please contact Jill Parsons, ESA Science Programs Manager at email@example.com
+We will begin accepting applications in early 2015.
+If you have any questions in the meantime, please contact Jill Parsons, ESA Science Programs Manager at firstname.lastname@example.org